forkspacer/docs/src/content/docs/reference/CRDs/overview.md

 ### Module

 A `Module` represents an installable application or component that is deployed into a `Workspace`.
-Modules support multiple source types and can be individually hibernated.
+Modules can deploy Helm charts or run custom containerized modules, with built-in configuration validation.

 **Key Features:**
-- Multiple source types: raw manifests, HTTP URLs
-- Custom configuration via arbitrary key-value pairs
+- Helm chart deployment with multiple sources (repository, git, configMap)
+- Custom containerized modules with HTTP API interface
+- Declarative configuration schema with typed validation
+- Configuration templating with Go templates
 - Independent hibernation control
+- Adoption of existing Helm releases
 - Installation lifecycle tracking
-- Phase-based status reporting

 **Use Cases:**
+- Deploying Helm charts from repositories or git
+- Running custom installation logic via containerized modules
-- Installing applications from external manifest repositories
+- Installing applications with validated configuration
-- Deploying microservices into workspaces
+- Adopting and tracking existing Helm releases
 - Managing add-ons and platform components
-- Coordinating multi-component deployments

 [Learn more about Module →](/reference/crds/module/)